-ID In the last 3 months, have you noticed Anti- Social-Behaviour (ASB) in Atherstone Town Centre?
+In the last 3 months, have you noticed Anti- Social-Behaviour (ASB) in Atherstone Town Centre?
 If so, are there are any specific locations in Atherstone Town Centre where you have experienced ASB (Street name, shop name, landmarks etc)?
 What days and what time of day does this occur?
 What impact has this ASB had on you when you are in Atherstone Town Centre?
 A draft of the Public Spaces Protection Order (PSPO) can be viewed here www.northwarks. gov.uk/APSPO Do you have any comments?
 PSPO would help deal Do you think that any additional or alternative prohibitions should be added to the Draft PSPO to deal with the ASB?
 Do you have any suggestions/recommen dations as to how we can reduce the impact of such behaviour?
 Do you own any land within or adjoining the plan attached to the draft PSPO?
-Yes Long street, Station Street and Stratford Avenue Hat and Beaver pub you can smell them walking past and smells of drugs in carparks linger especially by not a good look on the beautiful historical town from locals as many people come to visit from different areas and always a druggie or drunk lingering by Unable to sleep and feeling stressed should be applied and keep others safe especially children Please go ahead and stop people who are spoiling a lovely town.
-Yes Yes - please explain Yes - please explain Yes, since moving to Atherstone I've seen alot of ASB and more drug related people than in the cities.
+Long street, Station Street and Stratford Avenue Daytime and early evening Lots of drunks and drug induced people predominantly males in Atherstone town and quiet roads off town centre Not safe walking normal streets.
+Always someone drunk or high off drugs, as you can smell them walking past and smells of drugs in carparks linger especially by town centre bus stop car park not a good look on the beautiful historical town from locals as Should be applied and keep others safe especially children Please go ahead and stop people who are Yes Yes - please explain Yes, since moving to Atherstone I've seen alot of ASB and more drug related people than in the cities.
 It's a shame because it really puts a downfall on the town as the respectful people who appreciate Atherstone are becoming the minority.
 Sick to death of smelling cannabis in such a beautiful historical area let down by drink and drug abusers that have no respect for other decent people who both live and visit Atherstone.
 This is the reason I am now moving out the area myself because as much as Atherstone is a lovely place there is a very bad dark side to it Policing on the beat.
 Name and shame.
-Be tougher!
-No 3 Yes Long Street Weekend evenings evening Yes No No
+Be 2 Yes Hat and Beaver pub , because of the noise. spoiling a lovely town.
+Yes Yes - please explain tougher !
+No 3 Yes Long Street Weekend evenings I don't visit in the evening Yes No No